-And then Spock continues his conversation with Kirk as if he's still trying to speak over the punk's music, with Kirk's expression just screaming 'On top of everything else, I just don't have the energy to tell you you don't need to shout anymore.'
+- And then Spock continues his conversation with Kirk as if he's still trying to speak over the punk's music, with Kirk's expression just screaming 'On top of everything else, I just don't have the energy to tell you you don't need to shout anymore.'

-Let's not forget when they first tried to get onto a bus.
+- Let's not forget when they first tried to get onto a bus.
 They walked up the steps, there's a pause, and then they climb off again.
 The entire structure of the scene just makes the moment:

 Spock: What does he mean "exact change"?
 (Kirk does a "Hell if I know" gesture.)

-Any time Spock tries to swear.
+- Any time Spock tries to use "colorful metaphors" (swear).

-"They like you very much, but they are not the hell your whales."
+- "They like you very much, but they are not the hell your whales."

 Gillian: I suppose they told you that too, huh?

-Spock: The hell they did!
+Spock: The hell they did.

-"One damn minute, Admiral."
+- "One damn minute, Admiral."

 Angry Driver: "Why don't you watch where you're going, you dumbass!"